svnnnies/Operating-Systems-CS332011/README.md

 # Compilation

-In this project I used wasp on vscode as it already has all the package that we need to use preinstalled.
+In this project I used wasp on vscode as it already has all the packages that we need to use already preinstalled (only did so because I had experience with it because of CS2).
 So in order to compile this project I can go through a quick rundown on how I did it on my vscode.
 1- cd OS //open the OS folder
 2- cd Assignment1 //opens the subfolder that's inside the OS folder